JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/websymbols_implementation.md

-The core element of the framework is a [`WebSymbol`](%gh-ic%/platform/webSymbols/src/com/intellij/webSymbols/WebSymbol.kt), which represents an entity in the Web Symbols model.
+The core element of the framework is a [`WebSymbol`](%gh-ic%/platform/webSymbols/src/com/intellij/webSymbols/WebSymbol.kt), representing an entity in the Web Symbols model.
-It is described through `namespace`, `kind` and `name` properties.
-Its lifecycle is a single read action.
+This symbol is characterized by `namespace`, `kind` and `name` properties, with its lifecycle encapsulated within a single read action.
-If you need it to survive between read actions, use `WebSymbol.createPointer()` to create a symbol pointer.
+To ensure its survival between read actions, use `WebSymbol.createPointer()` to create a symbol pointer.
-If the symbol is still valid, dereferencing the pointer will return a new instance of the symbol.
+Provided the symbol remains valid, dereferencing the pointer will return a new instance of the symbol.
-During write action, the symbol might not survive PSI tree commit, so you should create a pointer before the commit and dereference it afterward.
+It should be noted that during a write action, the symbol might not survive a PSI tree commit.
+Therefore, creating a pointer prior to the commit and dereferencing it post-commit is advised.

 The property `namespace` describes which language or concept (not tied to a particular language) the symbol belongs to, and `kind` describes which group of symbols within that particular language or concept it belongs to.